 One of our directors, Murray L. Skala, is a partner in the law firm of Feder Kaszovitz LLP, which has performed, and is expected to continue to perform, legal services for us.
-In 2012 and 2013, we incurred approximately \$2.9 million and \$3.0 million, respectively, for legal fees and reimbursable expenses payable to that firm.
-As of December 31, 2012 and 2013, legal fees and reimbursable expenses of \$0.5 million and \$ 0.3 million, respectively, were payable to this law firm.
+In 2013 and 2014, we incurred approximately \$3.0 million and \$2.4 million, respectively, for legal fees and reimbursable expenses payable to that firm.
+As of December 31, 2013 and 2014, legal fees and reimbursable expenses of \$0.6 million and \$ 0.6 million, respectively, were payable to this law firm.

-The owner of Nantworks, our DreamPlay Toys joint venture partner, beneficially owns 26.1% of the Company's outstanding common stock, which includes 1.5 million shares underlying out-of-the-money warrants, or 6.6%.
+The owner of Nantworks, our DreamPlay Toys joint venture partner, beneficially owns 24.9% of the Company's outstanding common stock, which includes 1.5 million shares underlying out-of-the-money warrants.
 Pursuant to the joint venture agreements, the Company is obligated to pay Nantworks a preferred return on joint venture sales.

-For the years ended and as of December 31, 2012 and 2013 preferred returns of nil and \$188,000, respectively, were earned and payable to Nantworks.
+For the years ended and as of December 31, 2013 and 2014 preferred returns of \$188,000 and \$821,939, respectively, were earned and payable to Nantworks.
+As of December 31, 2013 and 2014, the Company has a receivable from Nantworks in the amount of \$0.6 million and \$0.6 million, respectively.
 In addition, the Company commenced leasing office space from Nantworks in 2013.
 The lease expires on January 31, 2016.
-Rent expense, including common area maintenance and parking, for the year ended December 31, 2013 was \$0.8 million.
+Rent expense, including common area maintenance and parking, for the year ended December 31, 2013 and 2014 was \$0.8 million and \$1.3 million, respectively.